Read about how the more media publishers know about how users consume their content, the more relevant their content and ad recommendations will be.

 Finding things quickly is one of the things we all like about Google.
 When we search using Google, we typically find what we are looking for.
 What if your organization had the same powerful search and discovery capabilities?

-It’s all possible.
 In fact, this is being done by some of the largest media, publishing, pharma and government organizations in the world.
 The application of semantic technology to accomplish this goal manifests itself in many ways.
-For internal users you gain access to relevant content enabling you to do your job faster.
+Internal users gain access to relevant content enabling them to do their job faster.
 External users find exactly what they need – relevant, contextual content personalized for them.

 At Ontotext we call this semantic recommendations (a subset of semantic publishing) because our customers are able to instantly deliver highly relevant, recommended articles.
-At the same time hundreds of queries per second are taking place on your website, authors can be enriching new content which is committed to the database and available for the next search.
-Simultaneously, text is being processed, entities are classified and the same person with different name spellings are being identified and stored.
+At the same time, hundreds of queries per second are taking place on your website, authors can be enriching new content, which is committed to the database and available for the next search.
+Simultaneously, the text is being processed, entities are classified and the same person with different name spellings are being identified and stored.

-This semantic wizardry is known as semantic annotation which has a series of techniques at its core.
+This semantic wizardry is known as semantic annotation that has a series of techniques at its core.
 Semantic enrichment allows users to enrich entities with valuable information used in identity resolution and search.
-Dynamic semantic publishing assembles and delivers personalized web pages using a variety of unstructured data types and semantic facts about the people, places or organizations that the visitor is searching for.
+Semantic publishing assembles and delivers personalized web pages using a variety of unstructured data types and semantic facts about the people, places or organizations that the visitor is searching for.
 Semantic curation prompts authors or researchers with relevant curated content as they write.
 We could go on and on…